shutterstock/devent-router/README.md

 oplog
 =====

-oplog is an operations log.
+oplog is a collection of log aggregation tools.

 ### Getting Started